Skip to main content

 Monitor: Use a third-party tool like Mx ToolBox.
 Simply enter in the sending domain, and this will tell you whether it has been blocklisted by any known block lists.

-Solution: Reduce your email audience to only those that regularly engage, and slowly increase to a larger audience over time; do not send to records who have recently hard bounced (may require implementation of a bounce management framework).
+Solution: Reduce your email audience to only those that regularly engage, and slowly increase to a larger audience over time; do not send to records who have recently hard bounced (this may require your marketing operations team to implement a bounce management framework in your marketing automation platform).
 If this doesn’t improve your blocklisting status on things like Mxtoolbox, contact your CSM for the platform.
 They typically will have a relationship with these blocklisting companies, and if you can vouch for your efforts, they may be able to convince the companies to remove you.

-Bouncing from specific companies as a known spam/blocklisted
+Bouncing from specific companies/ISPs as a known spam/blocklisted

-Oftentimes, companies will have set parameters for what they consider spam which may automatically trigger you to be listed as spam for their company specifically (outside of sender reputation).
+Oftentimes, companies or ISPs will have set parameters for what they consider spam which may automatically trigger you to be listed as spam for their company specifically (outside of sender reputation).

-Monitor: Hard bounces by Category 1 bounce – this indicates that the email bounced because it was labeled as spam by the recipient’s mail server.
+Monitor: Hard bounces by Category 1 bounce in your marketing automation platform – this indicates that the email bounced because it was labeled as spam by the recipient’s mail server.

 Certain campaigns are causing higher unsubscribes/bounces

-The campaign may have faults in the email itself, but it also may be targeting the wrong audience.
+The email marketing campaign may have faults in the email content or code itself, but it also may be targeting the wrong audience.
+An unusually large audience size for a particular campaign can trigger ISPs to flag a sender.

 Solution: Check email design, spam words, broken links, or the audience list to determine the cause of the increase.
+Increase personalization and A/B testing efforts to optimize for recipient engagement.
 If it happens across more than one campaign, you may have a sender reputation or blocklist concern.

 Certain sources are causing higher bounces